apache/skywalking/docs/en/setup/backend/backend-setup.md

 In default, SkyWalking OAP backend choose the OS default timezone.
 If you want to override it, please follow Java and OS documents to do so.

+#### How to query the storage directly from 3rd party tool?
+SkyWalking provides browser UI, CLI and GraphQL ways to support extensions.
+But some users may have the idea to query data directly from the storage.
+Such as in ElasticSearch case, Kibana is a great tool to do this.

+In default, due to save memory/network and storage space, SkyWalking saves id(s) only in the entity and metadata saved in the *_inventory entities only.
+But these tools usually don't support nested query, or don't work conveniently.
+In this special case, SkyWalking provide a config to add all necessary name column(s) into the final metrics entities with ID as a trade-off.

+Take a look at `core/default/activeExtraModelColumns` config in the `application.yaml`, and set it as `true` to open this feature.

+This feature wouldn't provide any new feature to the native SkyWalking scenarios, just for the 3rd party integration.